 The federal Workforce Innovation and Opportunity Act of 2014 also provides funding for qualified organizations that provide solar job and career education and training.
 WIOA aims to transform federally funded training programs to ensure all workers can get the training and skills necessary to find fulfilling, living-wage jobs.
 Furthermore, the Department of Labor is working with DOD, DOE, workforce agencies, and American Job Centers to ensure that transitioning service members and unemployed veterans are made aware of the solar workforce training programs available to them.
 Solar installer and other entry-level positions are generally well paying ($20-$24 per hour), do not require advanced degrees, and attract veterans as strong candidates.
 Here is a list of some government-supported solar energy scholarship and training opportunities.

-Check out our profile of this DOE-SunShot Initiative solar job training program for soon-to-be and current military vets.
+Check out more information about this DOE-SunShot Initiative solar job training program for soon-to-be and current military vets.

 - Solar Shield Veterans Program